 Many people are afraid to visit Italy because they don’t speak Italian.
 I know that the language, culture, and system differences can be scary, but fears are holding you back from have a great experience in Italy.
 In this article, I’m going to help you with all your doubts regarding this topic.

 You can travel in Italy just fine without speaking Italian.
-But it is recommended to learn at least the basics of the language.
+You don’t need to learn the language, but it is recommended to memorize at least some key phrases.
 It will help you in multiple aspects of your trip, from getting around to dining out.

 There are strategies that you can use to break down the language barriers with the locals and don’t get lost.
 Also, you have to know the truth about how difficult it is visiting Italy for English speakers.